 The most impressive new technology in WP Engine’s portfolio is their project Mercury, which will provide ten times faster WordPress website server speeds.
 Even now, Engine WP provides incredible server speeds but imagine what an improvement project Mercury will bring, which is proof of their constant strives for improvement.

 With every WP Engine managed WordPress hosting plan, you also get an adequately functional control panel.
-Users who switched to WP Engine from another hosting service often need a bit of time to get used to their panel despite the fact that it is rather plain.
+Users who switched to WP Engine from another hosting service often need a bit of time to get used to their panel even though it is rather plain.

-Bluehost, on the other hand, provides the most used control panel out there, the cPanel.
-Bluehost has customized the cPanel design with regards to the needs of its users.
+On the other hand, Bluehost provides the most used control panel out there, the cPanel.
+Bluehost has customized the cPanel design concerning the needs of its users.
 Just a simple sign-on separates all Bluehost clients to their billing, domains, email, and everything else.
 If a functional and straightforward control panel is vital for you, then Bluehost is definitely the best choice.